 Where our monitoring or enquiries identify non-compliance, we have a range of tools available to deliver a timely, effective and proportionate response.
-We may undertake further inquiry or expect the participant to adjust its compliance, and we may follow up to ensure that this is done.
-In some cases notices, warnings, directions or enforceable undertakings may be appropriate.
+We may undertake a further inquiry or expect the participant to adjust its compliance, and we may follow up to ensure that this is done.
+In some cases, notices, warnings, directions or enforceable undertakings may be appropriate.
 Further or serious non-compliance might result in stronger action, such as suspension or removal of licences or other enforcement action.